latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eviction prevention and rehousing programs Franklin County Ohio.
+Eviction prevention programs in Franklin County Ohio.

-Rehousing assistance in Franklin County Ohio
+Rehousing assistance for families evicted in Franklin County Ohio

-Rehousing - A main objective is to get a client out of a shelter or transitional housing site.
+Columbus OH area families that can’t have an eviction stopped can apply for rehousing.
+A main objective is to get a client out of a shelter or transitional housing site.
 Or if the family has a voucher to pay for a motel for a night or two, this will be addressed by rehousing too.
 Agencies try to refer a family to a low income home or apartment within 21 days of them gaining stability.

 Another service known as Next Step (or direct housing) have case managers that partner with the family.
 During a stay in this program, the professional staff member will get to know the families.
 They will understand their strengths, barriers to self-sufficiency, assets, and more.
 This will allow the creation of a mid to long term self-sufficiency program that will be relied on to prevent a future eviction.